moto-penangf/documentation/docs/about.md

 **Don't cry later and don't say we didn't warn you...**
 :::

-This documentation is dedicated to discoveries made by me and other people interested in unlocking the Moto G23 and Moto G13 bootloader.
+This documentation is dedicated to discoveries made by me and other people interested in unlocking and modding the Moto G23 and Moto G13.

 ![Image](../static/assets/sticker2.png)